SerpicoProject/Serpico/README.md

 # Serpico
 ## SimplE RePort wrIting and CollaboratiOn tool
 Serpico is a penetration testing report generation and collaboration tool.
-It was primarily developed to cut down on the amount of time it takes to write a penetration testing report.
+It was developed to cut down on the amount of time it takes to write a penetration testing report.

 ## Installation
 Serpico is written in Ruby using Sinatra, Bootstrap, and Haml.
 Installation should be easy: